sgoulas/react-ciphers/whatILearned.md

 2.)
 Some ciphers like Foursquare append 'x' or some other letters.
 Therefore I wanted to test for substrings but Jest does not support them.
 Solution: jest-extended

 For jest-extended to be implemented, also create a jest.config.js file and setup setupFilesAfterEnv: ["jest-extended"],

+3.)
+Material UI baseline styles a variety of different html elements (body including) and due to specificity can override my styles.